augustinus2000/VCP-CLIP-plus/README.md

 👉 **[Releases](https://github.com/augustinus2000/VCP-CLIP-plus/releases)** section.

 This checkpoint was obtained from the version of VCP-CLIP+ that is
-**most closely aligned with the full-model configuration described in our paper**
+**aligned with the full-model configuration described in our paper**
 (currently under review).
 Although exact performance numbers are not provided here, this weight can be
 used for inference, visualization, and reproducing the qualitative behavior